 The City of Laguna Woods is bordered by the cities of Aliso Viejo, Irvine, Laguna Beach, and Laguna Hills, as well as the Laguna Coast Wilderness Park and other natural open spaces.
 Nearby transportation corridors include Interstate 5, State Route 73, and State Route 133.
 The Pacific Ocean is approximately five miles to the west.
 Notable land uses include the private community of Laguna Woods Village, several other senior-oriented residential communities, a number of commercial centers, and three public parks.

 The City of Laguna Woods is a general law city with a Council-Manager form of government, meaning that it operates within the parameters of California municipal law with an elected City Council as its legislative body.
-The City Council appoints and supervises a City Manager who is responsible for the day-to-day administration of the City and implementation of the City Council’s ordinances, regulations, and policy direction.
-The City Council also appoints a City Attorney to serve as the City’s primary legal counsel.
+The City Council appoints a City Manager who serves as the City of Laguna Woods’ chief executive officer and a City Attorney who serves as the City of Laguna Woods’ primary legal counsel.

 The five members of the City Council are residents of Laguna Woods who are elected by registered voters to four-year terms.
 Elections occur “at-large” (citywide) in even-numbered years with two and then three members of the City Council elected at subsequent elections.
 All five offices are nonpartisan.